A good tutor has teaching ability, not just a high ATAR

 They need to understand that the student probably lacks confidence in the subject and look for ways to motivate and inspire the student to work hard.
 Often, this is done through constant encouragement and positive reinforcement.
 A tutor should NEVER make the student feel as though s/he is unintelligent.

 A tutor should also be passionate about the subject they are teaching!
-Whether it be creative writing, or science, the tutor’s enthusiasm and love for the teaching matter can definitely rub off on the student.
+Whether it be creative writing, or science, the tutor’s enthusiasm and love for the teaching matter can rub off on the student.
 For more on this topic, read our blog post about helping students develop passion.